Nancy Wesley: Creation and casting

 Darbo was hired by Days of our Lives in May 1998.
 The serial's casting director, Fran Bascom told Carol Bidwell of Los Angeles Daily News that their producer, Tom Langan wanted "a real woman, not one of these super-skinny actresses" to join the cast.
 Bascom said that she immediately thought of accredited actress Darbo.
 Langan approved Darbo's hiring and decided that she did not need to audition for the role.
 Nancy is introduced as the wife of Craig Wesley (Kevin Spirtas).
 Bascom said that Langan "liked the fact that this handsome man loves this woman who's not super-thin - really, really loves her, and the fans love it, too."
 Darbo told of Lilana Novakovich of The Record that when Bascom asked her to join the cast, she thought it would be a small role involving food.
 Darbo worried that producers were not familiar with her and expected someone to say "Oh, my God, you're not who we thought you were.
 Thank you for coming."
 In 2003 it was announced that the Wesley family were being written out of the series.
 Darbo returned to filming for scenes that aired in 2004 and 2005.
 Darbo has said "was some of the most fun I’ve ever had.
 It was also the hardest work I’ve ever done."
 On November 16, 2012, it was announced that Darbo would be returning to Days of our Lives after a seven year absence.
 As a result of the show's production being far ahead, she will reappear in 2013.
 She returned on March 5, 2013, and vacated the role a month later on April 10, 2013.

+On October 11, 2024, it was announced Darbo would again reprise the role when Nancy returned on October 22, and departed again two days later.